tamara-schmitz/configs-and-dotfiles/raspberrypi/btrfs-from-rpi-official.md

 Finally we can free up some space by removing the old ext4 data: `btrfs subvolume delete /ext2_saved` And here are some other optional things to do:
 - set up snapper so that rootfs snapshots are created during updates: `snapper create-config /`
+- But do not enable quota on the filesystem as it causes performance issues and long pauses!
 - run a true fs check every month. this will read the entire disk and slow your system down: `systemctl enable btrfs-scrub.timer`